Ballistic (film): Production

 Producers are Thomas Michael of Fella Films and executive producers are David Tish and Lee Nelson of Envision Media Arts and Roman Kopelevich and Crystal Hill of Red Sea Media.

-The cast is led by Lena Headey and co-star Amybeth McNulty.
+The film was financed and executive produced by BondIt Media Capital.
+Lena Headey and Amybeth McNulty were cast as leads.

 Principal photography began in Sudbury, Ontario in February 2024.

+Release

+Brainstorm Media acquired the films US distribution rights.
+Photon Films secured the Canadian rights.
+The film was released in the United States in theaters and on digital on April 17, 2026.